keu/docs/software/manage-airflow-versions.md

 This action will NOT interrupt or otherwise impact your Airflow Deployment or trigger a code change - it is simply a signal to our platform that you _intend_ to upgrade such that we can guide your experience through the rest of the process.

 Once you select a version, you can expect to see a banner next to **Airflow Version** indicating that the upgrade is in progress.
-For a user upgrading from 1.10.7 to 1.10.12, that banner would read `Upgrade from 1.10.7 to 1.10.12 in progress…`
+For a user upgrading from 1.10.7 to 1.10.12, that banner would read `Upgrade from 1.10.7 to 1.10.12 initiated…`

 > **Note:** If you'd like to change the version of Airflow you'd like to upgrade to, you can do so at anytime by clicking **Cancel**, re-selecting a new version and once again clicking **Upgrade**.
 More on that below.